-I am excited to chat with Rahama Wright, founder and CEO of Sheayeleen.com, a social enterprise that is dedicated to empowering women in West Africa and the United States through the production, sale and use of shea butter products.
-Her story is amazing and we hear not only how and why she started, but also her own challenges and successes along the way.
+A conversation Rahama Wright founder and CEO of Sheayeleen.com, a social enterprise that is dedicated to empowering women in West Africa and the United States through the production, sale and use of shea butter products.
+Her story is amazing filled with challenges and successes including:

 - The story behind their products and online store

 - Why they chose to use WordPress and WooCommerce

 - The challenges they have experienced with their efforts behind online marketing